TFNS/CTFNote/README.md

 ![Screenshot of the guest menu](screenshots/guests.png)

-### Past CTFs
+### Friend
-Past CTFs is a role between guest and member which allows the player to automatically view old CTFs but not active and upcoming CTFs.
+Friend is a role between guest and member which allows the player to automatically view old CTFs but not active and upcoming CTFs.
 They are also not allowed to invite any new players to a CTF.
 You can use this role to grant guests access to your old CTFs for them to learn from without granting access to each old CTF individually.